Supalosa/supalosa-chronodivide-bot/README.md

 ```

 Navigate to the link, **log in using the human credentials first**, then hit ENTER in the terminal so the bot can create the game.
-Do not hit ENTER too early, as there is a very narrow window for the human connect to the match.
+Do not hit ENTER too early, as there is a very narrow window for the human to connect to the match.

 ## Debugging